Ornge: Chronology

 In February 2017, the OPP stated that the five year long kickback investigation was close to completion, but would not say whether charges will be laid.

 Whistleblowers

 Allegations were made that whistleblowers were harassed or fired.
-Lisa Kirbie, hired in March 2010 as the director of government and regulatory affairs, alleged in a lawsuit that Mazza was volatile and sexist, firing her without cause after she co-operated with the auditor and police probes.
+Lisa Kirbie, hired in March 2010 as the director of government and regulatory affairs, alleged in a lawsuit that Mazza was volatile and sexist, firing her without cause after she cooperated with the auditor and police probes.
 Kirbie was the partner of Liberal strategist Warren Kinsella.